 Fill out the form by clicking the button below to contact our financial education team to discuss options.

 Financial education, much like the PNW, is a wilderness.
 We all need a guide, someone to help us along the trail.
-Since 1940, iQ Credit Union has been that guide to help Northwesterners survive their finances.
+Since 1940, iQ Credit Union has been that guide.

 As we know, learning doesn’t just happen inside the classroom.
 That is why iQ steps outside our local schools to continue financial education at the places you least expect.
 Stopping in for a coffee before work?
 Stop by one of our Pumpkin Spice and Financial Advice workshops for a coffee and financial advice on us.
 Grabbing a drink with friends?
 Let iQ buy a round and we can share our knowledge about money management.
 Shopping for fresh flowers at the farmers market?
 Stop by our Produce Pals booth and let your kids learn money basics and earn a $2 token to buy their own fruits and vegetables from the produce vendors!